 Dirt and paved trails that travel next to bubbling Balch Creek through a fantastic forest setting in Macleay Park and Forest Park.
 City and mountain views.
 Bridge crossings.
 This forest escape begins at Lower Macleay Park, located in Northwest Portland, and winds its way up Balch Creek Canyon for almost a mile to Upper Macleay Park through a second-growth forest of Douglas fir, western red cedar, and big-leaf maple.
 The first half of the route you’ll pass by big rock pools that are haven to wild trout and wild raspberries, maidenhair fern, and vine maple.

-© Lizann Dunegan/Falcon Publishing.
+© Lizann Dunegan/Falcon Guides.
 All Rights Reserved.